On $\mathbb{Z}_2$-Thurston norms and pseudo-horizontal surfaces in orientable Seifert $3$-manifolds: Pseudo-vertical and pseudo-horizontal surfaces

-Suppose $R$ is a solid torus $D^2 \times S^1$, $m$ is the meridian circle on $\partial R$, $l$ is the circle on $\partial R$ that intersect $m$ once.
-Bredon and Wood \cite[Section 6,7,8]{BW} and Rubinstein \cite[Theorem 13]{Ru} treated the geometric incompressible surfaces (which can be one-sided) in $R$.
-Their results are the followings.
+Suppose $R$ is a solid torus $D^2 \times S^1$, $m$ is the meridian circle on $\partial R$, $l$ is a simple closed curve on $\partial R$ that intersect $m$ once.
+Bredon and Wood \cite[Section 6,7,8]{BW} and Rubinstein \cite[Theorem 13]{Ru} treated the geometrically incompressible surfaces (which is non-orientable and with one boundary) in $R$.
+Their results are as follows.

-\begin{Proposition}[Bredon-Wood, Rubinstein] Let $R,m,l$ be as previous. \begin{enumerate} \item If $S$ is a geometric incompressible surface in $R$, $\partial S$ lies on $\partial R$, and $[\partial S] = p [l] + q [m]$ ($p$ is coprime to $q$), then $p$ must be even. \item On $\partial R$, supposce $c$ is a simple closed curve whose isotopy class is $2k [l] + q [m]$ ($k \neq 0$, $q$ is coprime to $2k$).
-Then inside $R$, up to isotopy, there exists a unique geometric incompressible one-sided surface $S$ with boundary curve as $c$. \end{enumerate} \end{Proposition}
+\begin{Proposition}[Bredon-Wood, Rubinstein] Let $R,m,l$ be as previous. \begin{enumerate} \item If $S$ is a geometrically incompressible surface in $R$, $\partial S$ lies on $\partial R$, and $[\partial S] = p [l] + q [m]$ ($p$ is coprime to $q$), then $p$ must be even. \item On $\partial R$, suppose $c$ is a simple closed curve whose isotopy class is $2k [l] + q [m]$ ($k \neq 0$, $q$ is coprime to $2k$).
+Then inside $R$, up to isotopy, there exists a unique geometrically incompressible non-orientable surface $S$ with the boundary curve as $c$. \end{enumerate} \end{Proposition}